Can You Cover Weeds With Mulch to Kill Them?

 Post-Mulch Weed Control

-While some methods are better than others, weeds and grass still appear at times and need to be hand-pulled or hoed.
+While some methods work better than others, weeds and grass still appear at times and need to be hand-pulled or hoed.
 Postemergent commercial herbicides can be used.
-However, for those choosing organic methods, spraying young plants with rubbing alcohol, undiluted vinegar, or a mix of the two and dishwashing liquid is also effective.
+For those who prefer organic methods, spraying young plants with rubbing alcohol, undiluted vinegar, or a mix of the two and dishwashing liquid is also effective.

 Advertisement